Huntington Theatre Hosts Framingham Poetry Out Loud Semi-Final This Weekend

-Seventy-four high school students from across the Commonwealth of Massachusetts will participate in four regional semi-final competitions March 1 and 2 as part of the ninth annual Poetry Out Loud.
+Seventy-four high school students from across the Commonwealth of Massachusetts will participate in four regional semi-final competitions this weekend, March 1 and 2 as part of the ninth annual Poetry Out Loud.
 Semi-final competitions will be held in Boston, Framingham, Springfield, and on Cape Cod.
 All upcoming competitions are free and open to the public.

 More than 24,000 students from 84 Huntington Theatre Company-supported high schools across the Commonwealth competed in recent months in classroom and school-wide competitions.